Human remains found in wetlands area in Bloomfield

 A K-9 unit with cadaver dogs helped police find the bones.

-The Medical Examiner’s Office is tasked with trying to figure out who they belonged to.
+The state’s Medical Examiner’s Office is tasked with trying to figure out who they belonged to.

 This is an ongoing investigation, and police are asking anyone who might have information to call Bloomfield police.